Skip to content

 Indian applicants hold at 9 weeks with no weekly change, 1 week above the January baseline.

-American processing dropped by 1 week to 5 weeks, sitting 5 weeks below late January.
+American processing is also stable at 5 weeks, sitting 5 weeks below late January.

 India9 weeksNo change+1 week

-Major development: Inland work permits, including extensions, have dropped to 212 days, 5 days fewer than the prior week, 41 days below March 31, and 29 days below January 28, 2026.
+Major development: Inland work permits, including extensions, have dropped to 195 days, 11 days fewer than the May 20 update, 58 days below March 31, and 46 days below January 28, 2026.

 The sustained decline since late March represents a significant shift in trajectory for this category.

-The Seasonal Agricultural Worker Program remains efficient at 7 days with no weekly change but is 3 days faster than December 31st.
+The Seasonal Agricultural Worker Program remains efficient at 8 days, 1 day less than the May 20 update but is 4 days faster than December 31st.

 International Experience Canada (IEC) work permits sit at 5 weeks, unchanged from the prior weekly update but 2 weeks above March 31 and 1 week below December 31, 2025.